Relatively hyperbolic groups with planar boundaries: Convergence groups and geometrical finiteness

 An action of a group $G$ on a compact metrizable space $M$ is a \emph{convergence group} action if, for any sequence $(g_i)$ of distinct elements in $G$, there is a subsequence $(g_{n_i})$ and a pair of points $\zeta,\xi \in M$ such that

 uniformly on compact sets.
-Such a subsequence is a \emph{collapsing subsequence}.
-If $M$ has at least three points, the action is a convergence group action if and only if the induced action of $G$ on the space of distinct triples of points of $M$ is proper.
-A convergence group action on a space $M$ with fewer than three points is \emph{elementary}.
-In this case, the definition reduces to any action of a finite group on the empty set, any action of an arbitrary group on a point, and any finitely generated $2$--ended group acting on a two-point space.
+Such a subsequence is a \emph{collapsing subsequence}, and $\zeta$ and $\xi$ are its \emph{repelling} and \emph{attracting} points.
+If $M$ has at least three points, the action is a convergence group action if and only if the action of $G$ on the space of distinct triples of points of $M$ is proper.
+A convergence group action on a space $M$ with fewer than three points reduces to any action of a finite group on the empty set, any action of an arbitrary group on a point, and any finitely generated $2$--ended group acting on a two-point space.
+The \emph{limit set} $\Lambda{G}$ of a convergence group is the set of limit points of any orbit.
+If $M$ has fewer than three points, $M$ is considered to be the limit set by convention.
+If $\Lambda G$ has fewer than three points then $G$ is \emph{elementary}.
+The complement of the limit set is the \emph{ordinary set} or \emph{domain of discontinuity} $\Omega G$.
 See \cite{GehringMartin87,Tukia94,Bowditch99ConvergenceGroups} for more background on convergence groups.
-In the nonelementary case, the \emph{limit set} $\Lambda{G}$ of a convergence group is the set of limit points of any orbit.
-The complement of the limit set is the \emph{ordinary set} or \emph{domain of discontinuity} $\Omega G$.
-An elementary convergence group is considered to have limit set $M$ by convention.

-A convergence group action of $G$ on $M$ is \emph{geometrically finite} if every point of $\Lambda G$ is either a conical limit point or a parabolic point.
-Note that we are not requiring that every point of $M$ is in the limit set.
-These are defined as follows.
+A convergence group action of $G$ on $M$ is \emph{geometrically finite} if every point of $\Lambda G$ is either a conical limit point or a bounded parabolic point, which are defined as follows.
 A point $\zeta \in M$ is a \emph{conical limit point} if there exists a sequence $(g_i)$ in $G$ and a pair of distinct points $\xi_0\ne\xi_1$ in $M$ such that

 A point $\eta\in M$ is \emph{bounded parabolic} if its stabilizer acts properly and cocompactly on $M \setminus\{\eta\}$.
 The stabilizers of the bounded parabolic points are \emph{maximal parabolic subgroups}, and they are always infinite under the conventions above.
 If $G$ acts as a geometrically finite convergence group on a compact metrizable space $M$, then $(G, \mathcal{P})$ is a \emph{relatively hyperbolic group pair}, where $\mathcal{P}$ is the collection of maximal parabolic subgroups.
 In this case, the space $\Lambda(G) \subseteq M$, is known as the \emph{relatively hyperbolic boundary} or the \emph{Bowditch boundary} and is denoted $\boundary(G,\mathcal{P})$.
 A proper action of a group $G$ on a proper $\delta$--hyperbolic space $X$ is \emph{geometrically finite} if the induced action on the Gromov boundary $\partial X$ is a geometrically finite convergence action.